 What to make with marinated bottom round steak

 You have so many options to serve with steak.
-I often keep it simple with potato fries and green salad, but some days I want a side dish with more oomph.
+I often keep it simple with potato fries and green beans, but some days, I want a side dish with more oomph.

 My family loves our potato skillet recipe.
 To serve it as a side dish with marinated bottom round steak, just leave out the sliced steak in the recipe.